 Here's a quick video where I discuss some different options I've been playing lately:

-Want to check the insides of some of my most popular sizes?
+Check the insides of some of my most popular sizes!

 I also think it's important to have a mouthpiece that looks good!
 To do this, I've developed a number of blanks (outside shapes) to balance weight, resistance, and player feedback to make your playing more enjoyable and more efficient!

-Below is a video from a live session where Trent discusses the mouthpiece blank options ACB offers!
+This video is a live session where I discuss the mouthpiece blank options we offer at ACB:

 Larger Sized ACB mouthpieces (.674+) :

-- Papa Bear: This mpc is not for the faint of heart.
-It is an extremely large mouthpiece (.684) which puts it around old Bach 1 diameter.
-The cup is a large bowl, throat #20 and a custom backbore to pair with this piece for the most efficiency while maintaining a HUGE sound.
+- Papa Bear: This mouthpiece is not for the faint of heart!
+It has an extremely large mouthpiece (.684) which puts it around an old Bach 1 diameter.
+The cup is a large bowl, throat #20 and a custom backbore give this piece the most efficiency while maintaining a HUGE sound.

 - New York 1: This originally started out as a CMM scan of a very early New York Bach 1 mouthpiece.
-The cup and rim are very similar, the backbore and throat are mated with this cup to produce a very large sound shape.
-A great orchestral mouthpiece!
+The cup and rim are very similar, the backbore and throat are matched with this cup to produce a very large sound shape.
+This is a great orchestral mouthpiece!

-- 1C: This is my take on an older Bach 1C but improved throat and backbore combo.
-It feels significantly more efficient and sounds more energized while maintaining a rich core throughout the registers.
-Standard 24 and my 10/24 combo backbore are on this piece.
+- 1C: This is my take on an older Bach 1C but with an improved throat and backbore combo.
+It feels significantly more efficient and sounds more energized while maintaining a rich core throughout all registers.
+This mouthpiece has our standard 24 throat and 10/24 combo backbore.

 Smaller Symphonic sized mouthpieces (.668-674):

-- 1.25 CB: This has a classic Mt.
-Vernon 1 1/4C rim that's blended in the CAD program with a great old Bach 5B cup.
+- 1.25 CB: This has a classic Bach Mt.
+Vernon 1-1/4C mouthpiece rim that's blended in the CAD program with a great old Bach 5B cup.
 The result is an incredibly rich sounding mouthpiece without losing efficiency or having the turbulent points caused by a traditional "screw-rim" setup.

 - 1.25C: This is a take on a great 1 1/4C mouthpiece with some refinements in bore, backbore, and throat.
 To me it feels more like a 1.5C due to the great efficiency.

-- 1 1/2B: This is a great sounding orchestral piece.
-While not as wide as the PAPA (the diameter is like a modern 1 1/2) the rim is comfy and forgiving.
+- 1 1/2B: This is a great sounding orchestral mouthpiece.
+While not as wide as the Papa Bear (the diameter is like a modern 1 1/2) the rim is comfortable and forgiving.
 The cup bowl is reminiscent of some rotary trumpet mouthpieces.
-I've always loved those pieces except the backbores and end shanks are really not made for conventional piston trumpets.
-My pieces are and still work really well in rotary trumpets!
+I've always loved those mouthpieces, but the backbores and end shanks are really not made for conventional piston trumpets.
+My mouthpieces are made to work with piston trumpets and still work really well in rotary trumpets!

 - 1.5 CB: Similar to the 1.25 CB with my ACB 1 1/2C rim

-- MV 1 1/4C: This is my modernized take on this classic mouthpiece.
-I match this piece with my O backbone and a slightly enlarged throat and throat entrance.
+- MV 1 1/4C: This is my modernized take on the Bach Mt.
+Vernon 1-1/4C mouthpiece.
+I match this piece with my O backbore and a slightly enlarged throat and throat entrance.
 It plays incredibly well and also has a very "classic" sound!

-- 665MC: slightly larger than the MV 3C this has a more efficient cup shape than on my MV 3C
+- 665MC: Slightly larger than the MV 3C, this has a more efficient cup shape than on my MV 3C mouthpieces.

 - MV 3C: Another special mouthpiece, please check out this link for more info: https://www.austincustombrass.biz/austin-custom-brass-mv-3c-special-mouthpieces/

 - MV3CS: MV3C rim with my CS cup -- it's slightly smaller and also has a much more efficient entrance into the throat.
-It helps the articulation and adds a lively "zip" to the sound.
-It is especially good on vintage trumpets or overly dark horns to make them "speak."
-Paired with the MO backbore for a balanced blow.
+This helps the articulation and adds a lively "zip" to the sound.
+This mouthpiece is especially good on vintage trumpets or overly dark horns to make them "speak."
+Paired with the MO backbore for a balanced feel.

-- 3: My take on a classic 1928 piece.
-I tweaked a bunch inside this mouthpiece and while it still retains the core sound the piece plays considerably more efficiently and consistently in all the registers.
+- 3: My take on a classic 1928 mouthpiece.
+I tweaked a bunch inside this mouthpiece and while it still retains the core sound the piece plays considerably more efficiently and consistently in all registers.

-- 3C: A take on a fantastic Bach (from the late 60's) 3C which I have never played a 3C like it.
-I think the added mass and proper matching backbore for this piece make this a formidable all-around mouthpiece!
+- 3C: My take on a fantastic Bach 3C mouthpiece from the late 60's; I have never played a 3C like it.
+I think the added mass and proper matching backbore make this a formidable all-around mouthpiece!

-- 3CS: Similar to the 3C except it's slightly smaller and also has a much more efficient entrance into the throat.
+- 3CS: Similar to the 3C except it's slightly smaller and has a much more efficient entrance into the throat.
 It helps the articulation and adds a lively "zip" to the sound.
-It is especially good on vintage trumpets or overly dark horns to make them "speak".
+This mouthpiece is especially good on vintage trumpets or overly dark horns to make them "speak".

-- 5B: My modernized take on one of the finest mouthpieces ever made, the NY 5B.
-I've made the piece much more efficient than the vintage counterpart and also maintained the great sound shape and spread.
+- 5B: My modernized take on one of the finest mouthpieces ever made, the Bach New York 5B.
+I've made the ACB 5B mouthpiece much more efficient than the vintage counterpart while maintaining the great sound shape and spread.
 It's one of my most popular sizes.

-- 5C: Long considered a transitional mouthpiece for the student I've spent a bunch on time on this piece as most of my earlier prototypes didn't make the cut.
-This has an incredibly rich tone with fantastic articulations and ease in all registers.
-It's a great, comfy mouthpiece!
+- 5C: Long considered a transitional mouthpiece for the student, I've spent a bunch on time on this piece as most of my earlier prototypes didn't make the cut.
+This mouthpiece has an incredibly rich tone with fantastic articulations and ease in all registers.
+It's a great, comfortable mouthpiece!

 Smaller diameter Standard Series Mouthpieces:

-- 10 1/2C: While this is a fairly small diameter mpc it produces a big tone and Fine high register, resonating low register.
-I started with this piece thinking it would a piece I'd start students on and find it very good for all players, especially those with very thin lips and ones who want a bit more corner support.
+- 10 1/2C: While this is a fairly small diameter mouthpiece it produces a big tone, with a fine high register and resonating low register.
+I started with this piece thinking it would a good mouthpiece for students to start on, but I find it very good for all players, especially those with very thin lips and ones who want a bit more corner support.

-- 10CV: Another new addition to the line, this piece was made for folks who want a compact efficient commercial mouthpiece who "bottom-out" on smaller pieces.
+- 10CV: Another new addition to the line, this mouthpiece was made for folks who want a compact efficient commercial mouthpiece but who "bottom-out" on smaller pieces.
 This rim is very similar to an older Giardinelli 10 and the cup a medium shallow hybrid v/bowl shape.
-The result is a very good all-around show and commercial piece.
+The result is a very good all-around show and commercial mouthpiece.
 It's also an excellent choice for jazz soloists looking for a piece for extended solo work.

-- 1-27: Now available is my take on a fantastic vintage piece, the 1-27.
-It's cup and rim are loosely based off the Al cass mouthpiece.
+- 1-27: This is my take on a fantastic vintage piece, the Al Cass 1-27.
+The cup and rim are loosely based off the Al Cass mouthpiece.
 I then used a slightly more aggressive entrance into the bowl of the mouthpiece and also a tighter backbore to make the piece zip even more.
-The rim diameter is around a 7C but the rim itself is round and comfortable.
-The cup volume is less than a 7C for sure.
-It has a lot more efficiency and sparkle to the sound.
+The inner diameter is around a 7C but with a round and comfortable rim.
+The cup volume is less than a 7C for sure, so this mouthpiece has a lot more efficiency and sparkle to the sound.

-- Lead 1.25: I've always loved the cup of the Shew 1.25 and have used this piece for many years.
-I have personally felt the piece's weight, straight throat, and backbore could be improved for my own use and have designed a piece to make the piece more forgiving (especially in this blank) and gained more core in the overall sound shape.
-It's a weapon for the commercial player!
+- Lead 1.25: I've always loved the cup of the Marcinkiewicz Shew 1.25, and played on that mouthpiece for many years.
+I felt the piece's weight, straight throat, and backbore could be improved for my own use.
+I designed this mouthpiece to feel more forgiving (especially in this blank) and gained more core in the overall sound shape.
+This mouthpiece is a weapon for the commercial trumpet player!

 TA Series (designed for my own personal playing needs)